material-motion/material-motion/specifications/expressions.md

 **Proposal (status: new)**: Motion expressions should be able to be serialized.

-TODO: Discuss value of serializing motion expressions vs serializing Plans.
+TODO: Discuss value of serializing motion expressions vs serializing plans.
 Motion expressions have benefit of not necessarily being entirely platform-specific.
-As long as a language exists that can implement an motion expression then it doesn't matter which Plans are used.
-If Plans were serialized then we'd be somewhat more implementation-dependant.
+As long as a language exists that can implement an motion expression then it doesn't matter which plans are used.
+If plans were serialized then we'd be somewhat more implementation-dependant.

     Gesture().draggable().toJSON()